Woody Harrelson Says Dinner With Donald Trump Was So ‘Brutal’ He Had To Leave And ‘Burn One’

 Woody Harrelson sat down with Donald Trump for dinner, and he says the experience was so awful that he had to leave for a minute to smoke some pot to get through it.

-Harrelson was speaking with Esquire about an event over a decade ago where he and Jesse Ventura sat down with Trump and his now-wife Melania, though the couple weren’t married at that point.
+Harrelson was speaking with Esquire about an event over a decade ago where he and Jesse Ventura sat down with Trump and his now-wife Melania, though the couple wasn’t married at that point.
 Apparently, Trump had been trying to convince Ventura, who was the governor of Minnesota, to be his running mate as a Democrat on the 2004 ticket, and the former pro wrestler wanted Harrelson to act as his “date” during the dinner.

 “And it was, let me tell you, a brutal dinner.
 Two and a half hours,” Harrelson said.
 “The fun part was watching Jesse’s moves.
 It would look like Trump had him pinned, was going to get him to say yes, and then Jesse would slip out at the last second.”

-Harrelson said that of the conversation at the dinner table, Melania got about.01 percent and he got about 1 percent of the time to talk.
+Harrelson said that of the conversation at the dinner table, Melania got about 0.01 percent and he got about 1 percent of the time to talk.
 Ventura, on the other hand, got about 3 percent of the share.
 The rest?
 That was all taken up by Trump, the actor revealed.

 Apparently, things were so unpleasant that the unflappable Harrelson had to take a break from the meal to recover.